amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 ## Installation instructions
 1. Clone the Github project to a new directory.
 This is the project directory which become the working directory of current folder.
 1. Naturally, at least a Java SE Runtime Environment (JRE) is installed on your platform and has a path to it enables execution.
 1. (Optional) Test this by submitting a `java -version` command in a [Command Line Interface (CLI, terminal)](https://en.wikipedia.org/wiki/Command-line_interface).
-The output should like this:
+The output should look like this:
 ```
 java version "1.8.0_102"
 Java(TM) SE Runtime Environment (build 1.8.0_102-b14)